An Ear for Pythagorean Harmonics:

 There are three signals: pulse streams π, σ and ρ.
 Pulse stream π is the input to the difference device.
 Pulse stream σ - called the "subtrahend" - resembles the stream of modulation pulses to the gate timing device but with somewhat different effect.
 Here, each pulse in the subtrahend stream cancels one pulse from the input stream.
 Pulse stream ρ is the resulting output stream.

-Operations require that "defined" pulse streams arrive through the input and subtrahend lines.
-A defined pulse stream need not be perfectly uniform; it is sufficient if a specific pulse frequency can be assigned and if irregularities – "holes" resulting from cancellations – are smoothly distributed.
-These requirements are met for operations of the Ear for Pythagorean harmonics.
+Operations require that regular pulse streams arrive through the input and subtrahend lines.
+A regular pulse stream need not be perfectly uniform if it is repetitive with a definite period, however long, and if irregularities are smoothly distributed.
+These requirements are met for all operations of the Ear for Pythagorean harmonics, provided the input signals change slowly enough.

-A defined pulse stream has a specific frequency and the following relations describe the operations of the device.
+A frequency is defined for the regular pulse streams and the following relations describe the operations of the device.

 fρ = fπ – fσ when fπ > fσ